autoblocksai/novel-autoblocks-example/README.md

 ### View logs in Autoblocks

-As you interact with the app, you should see traces appear in the Autoblocks explore page.
+As you interact with the app, you will see traces appear in the Autoblocks explore page.

 ![Autoblocks Explore](https://github.com/autoblocksai/novel-autoblocks-example/blob/main/novel-autoblocks-example.png?raw=true)